Follow one request through the lock.

 SHA-256 chainedtamper-evidentJSON Lines exportoffline verify-chain

-Tool calls get the same three gates.
+Your agents pass the same three gates.

 Inspect the tool call